Bhavyyadav25/GraphQL-Parser/README.md

 ```

 ## Documentation
-The documentation for the parser can be found in the README.md: README.md file.
+The documentation for the parser can be found in the [README.md](https://github.com/Bhavyyadav25/GraphQL-Parser/blob/main/README.md).

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or bug fixes.